GianfrancoPiazzolla/Trip-Master/README.md

 ### 🗺️ Map Overlay Button Auto-Hide

-When the `.map-wrapper` element's height collapses below **50 px** (e.g., in very narrow viewports or when the browser collapses the map section), all four map overlay controls — the `3D` toggle button, the `▲` heading button, the zoom button group, and the fullscreen button — are automatically hidden:
+When the `.map-wrapper` element's height collapses below **50 px** (e.g., in very narrow viewports or when the browser collapses the map section), all five map overlay controls — the `3D` toggle button, the `▲` heading button, the zoom button group, the `🌧` weather overlay button, and the fullscreen button — are automatically hidden:

 ```javascript
 function updateMapBtnVisibility(height) {